 - 1. School mitigation fees, approved by the Planning Director are paid within 90 days of Preliminary Approval, and - 2.
-The Community Recreation Facility shall be constructed and ready for use before application for final approval.
+The Community Recreation Facility be constructed and ready for use before application for final approval of the subdivision.

 The motion was seconded by Mr. Thompson and passed by a 6-0 vote.
 Ms. McNeill excused herself due to conflict of interest.